All Episodes

 And that's what you just heard.

-You know, you can add to this the stupidity of the the comments of John Kerry just the other day.
+You know, you can add to this the stupidity of the comments of John Kerry just the other day.

-There's absolutely no evidence whatsoever that there is a threat, zero evidence, refugees making it through the U.S. screening process pose a greater risk than other groups.
+Refugees making it through the U.S. screening process pose a greater risk than other groups.

-Well, that's not what the CIA director said, the FBI director said, the assistant FBI director, former special envoy to defeat ISIS said, the House Homeland Security uh Committee chair said, or anybody else.
+Well, that's not what the CIA director said, the FBI director said, the assistant FBI director, former special envoy to defeat ISIS said, the House Homeland Security Committee chair said, or anybody else.

 There is a great threat.